MichaelPatzer/ReCrystal/README.md

 ReCrystal is a Python-based tool for quantum crystallographic refinement based on periodic DFT wave functions.
 The program combines CRYSTAL17/23 calculations with multipole refinement via XD2024 and enables a realistic description of the electron density in molecular solids.

 ## ✨New features in the current version (2025)
---> upload in few days

 ✅ **Compatibility with XD2024**
 ReCrystal is now compatible with xdlsm XD2024.

-The handling of atoms in special positions is possible with XDSPOS; implemented in the new ReCrystal version.

 Benefit from the new optimizations, features and bug fixes of the current XD version.